If You're Reading This, You Probably Know About SSO/SAML

 Auto-Provisioning Seat Licenses via SSO

 The first time a user from your organization logs in to Ethnio via SSO, the IdP is communicating to Ethnio that this user should be allowed to have an account.
 If a user should not have an account, the SAML assertion should not be sent to Ethnio by imposing restrictions through the IdP.
 The basic idea here is you're responsible for deciding who should have access to Ethnio at your organization.
+If your organization wants automatic provisioning and deprovisioning via SSO integration to impact Ethnio Team management, this can be part of an Enterprise Add-On.

 For successful sign in authentication, the Email, FirstName and LastName claims need to be exactly the same in Ethnio as in your SSO configuration.
 This requires three separate claims with additional details below.